Convict 99 (1919 film)

 Convict 99 is a British silent motion picture of 1919 produced and directed by G. B. Samuelson and starring Daisy Burrell, C. M. Hallard, Wee Georgie Wood, and Wyndham Guise.
 It was written by Robert Leighton and Marie Connor Leighton.

 Outline

 A comedy, the film consists of six reels.
-Ralph Vickers is a villainous convict, working against a mill owner, Mr Lucas (Wyndham Guise), who has a pretty daughter, Geraldine (Daisy Burrell), and an office boy (Wee Georgie Wood) who in the end baffles the designs of Vickers.
+Ralph Vickers is a villainous convict, working against a mill owner, Mr Lucas, who has a pretty daughter, Geraldine, and an office boy who in the end baffles the designs of Vickers.

 The film premiered at a Trade Show in April 1919.

 Reception

 The Era said on 9 April 1919 ”Mr. C. M. Hallard gives a finished portraiture of the villainous Ralph Vickers, Miss Daisy Burrell makes a pretty and vivacious heroine, and Wee Wood is most successful in the comedy part of James, the office boy.

 The Era Dramatic & Musical Almanack commented “Convict 99 made a big hit...
 It features Wee Georgie Wood and Daisy Burrell.
 It is slightly sensational, with good comedy relief and some quite pathetic parts.”